matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 thumbnail downloads.
 They also do not contain any `"` characters, making them simple to stick inside existing JSON blobs.

-To be clear: A BlurHash does not replace a thumbnail - it will be shown before the thumbnail is downloaded.
+To be clear: A BlurHash does not replace a thumbnail - rather it is a placeholder and should be shown before the thumbnail is downloaded.
+For a familiar messaging user experience, clients are recommended to first render and display a blurhash, then download the thumbnail of the media.
+Once the thumbnail file is downloaded, display it.
+Finally, the user can optionally view the full media item by selecting it.

 ## Proposal